gowthaman2412/attendance_management_system/README.md

-# AI-Powered Intelligent Attendance Management System (AIMS)
+# AI-Powered Intelligent Attendance Management System (AMS)

 An automated attendance tracking system for educational institutions using mobile location technology and AI.